 City of Richmond, Virginia Department of Planning and Development Review

 City Hall, Richmond, Virginia 23219 804.646.6335 (f) 804.646.5789 www.richmondgov.com

-To: Urban Design Committee
+To: Planning Commission

-From: Planning and Preservation Division
+From: Urban Design Committee

-Date: December 6, 2018
+Date: December 17, 2018

 RE: Final section 17.05 review of new GRTC Bus Shelters, citywide; UDC 2018-50

 I. APPLICANT

 Dironna Clarke, Department of Public Works

 II.
 LOCATION

 Citywide within rights-of-way and on the grounds of public facilities

 Property Owner:

 City of Richmond III.
 PURPOSE The application is for final approval of the replacement of bus shelters within the City of Richmond by GRTC with a new design that increases cover in inclement weather.
 IV.
 SUMMARY & RECOMMENDATION The City of Richmond and GRTC Transit System (GRTC) worked collaboratively since January 2016 to develop a new bus network known as the Richmond Transit Network Plan (RTNP) that restructured the existing transit routes in a manner that would provide seamless connectivity to the GRTC Pulse Bus Rapid Transit (BRT).
 Since the RNTP launched, GRTC has been monitoring the system identifying bus stop locations that need improved amenities, especially shelters.
 This application suggests the city-wide use of a bus shelter design that was previously site-specifically approved for the Temporary Transfer Plaza on 9th and Marshall and for Southside Plaza.
 However, since the approval of these site-specific shelters, Staff was notified of other plausible, contemporary bus shelter designs that share similarities to the new BRT stations in terms of character and materials.
 Staff believes there is an opportunity to improve existing shelters with a more modern, improved aesthetic which will help unify the transit network.
-Therefore, it is Staff's position that the Urban Design Committee should recommend that the Planning Commission grant a deferral for resubmission.
+Therefore, the Urban Design Committee recommends that the Planning Commission grant a deferral for resubmission.
 Staff Contact: